The principal of GW Graham secondary school has issued an apology for a picture that found its way into the 2017 yearbook.

 “The fact that teachers allowed this to happen is unacceptable,” she wrote.
 “The fact that there were no repercussions for the staff and students that allowed this to happen is unacceptable.”

-Amid continuing protests against police brutality and systemic racism, sparked by the death of George Floyd, Lejeune noted that GW Graham posted a black square on social media to show solidarity with black students.
+With race relations top of mind the last few weeks with the death of George Floyd, Lejeune noted that GW Graham posted a black square on social media to show solidarity with black students.